riolly/playgrounds/README.md

 ## Our Hope for You

 We hope that this app will be helpful not only for us but also for you.
-By ourseleves, we are not strong enough, but together your BelovedOne, nothing is impossible.
+By ourselves, we are not strong enough, but together with your BelovedOne, nothing is impossible.

 **Berto & Nike**